REVEL Big Cottonwood Marathon & Half Info

 Finish Line Festivities

 Once you cross the finish line, stick around and enjoy the exciting atmosphere at the finish.
 Runners will be greeted with some great food as you celebrate your achievement with friends and family.
-Check out the vendor booths, get a photo in front of our beautiful backdrops, listen to some great music, give a hand to the rest of the runners coming in, and attend the awards ceremonies to congratulate the winners.
+Check out the vendor booths, get a photo in front of our beautiful backdrops, give a hand to the rest of the runners coming in, and attend the awards ceremonies to congratulate the winners.

 Transfer, Withdrawal & Deferral Policy

 We understand that things come up, which is why we try to be as flexible and accommodating as possible.
 We allow runners to transfer between distances (half to full or full to half), transfer their entry to another individual, defer to another event, defer to next year and even withdraw from the race if their plans change.
 Visit our withdrawal, transfer & deferral page for more details.

 If you are traveling to REVEL Big Cottonwood, the closest airport is the Salt Lake City International Airport.
 It is only fifteen miles from the finish line in Cottonwood Heights, and even closer to downtown Salt Lake City.